A note on purity of crystalline local systems: Abstract

 \section{Abstract}

 In this short note, we prove a purity result for crystalline local systems on a smooth $p$-adic affine formal scheme.
-This was previously known by combining the results of \cite{tsuji-cryst-shvs} and \cite{liu-zhu-rigidity}.
-We give a totally different argument using the prismatic description of crystalline local systems \cite{du-liu-moon-shimizu-completed-prismatic-F-crystal-loc-system}, which does not use the corresponding result of \cite{liu-zhu-rigidity}.
-In particular, our method also proves the local purity statement when the base is a formal power series ring over a complete discrete valuation ring.
+Our method is based on the prismatic description of crystalline local systems \cite{du-liu-moon-shimizu-completed-prismatic-F-crystal-loc-system} (cf. \cite{guo-reinecke-prism-F-crys}).